baraklevy20/sjava-validator/README.md

 # sjava-validator
-A validator for sJava - a simplified version of Java, written in Java
+A validator for sJAVA - a simplified version of Java